Rickyoung221/UCLA-CSM152A-SPRING2021/README.md

 # CSM152A-SPRING21
-UCLA CSM152A SPRING2021 LAB6.
-Instructor 徐老师
+These are my project solutions for UCLA CSM152A during SPRING2021 LAB6.
+Instructor: TA:徐老师

 | Project# | Grade |
 | -------- | ----- |